What Are Tax Extensions?

 Filing an extension on a personal tax return

-If you need more time to file your personal income tax return, you can complete Form 4868 for an additional six months.
-This basic two-part form simply identifies you and allows you to make an estimated tax payment.
-You can generally recover interest on any amount you overpay, but you will be liable for interest on any amount you underpay.
+If you need more time to file your personal income tax return, you can complete Form 4868 for additional time to file.
+This basic form simply identifies you and allows you to make an estimated tax payment.
+You can generally recover interest on any amount you overpay, but you will be liable for interest and possibly penalties on any amount you underpay.

 TurboTax Easy Extension allows you to file your extension online, and can help you estimate how much you owe in taxes.

 U.S. taxpayers can obtain a two-month extension when they are outside the U.S. on the tax filing deadline.
 To qualify, your main place of business must normally be outside the U.S. or you must be on active duty in the military.